New Program Encouraging GMP Customers To Save Energy and Money While Sharing With Vermont Foodbank

 Energy peaks often happen during heatwaves but can also happen during the winter.
 They are when there is the most power use, the cost of power is most expensive, and often dirtiest.
 GMP already reduces costs for all customers during peaks with a pioneering network of stored energy in home batteries, utility scale batteries and other networked devices like heat pumps and car chargers.
 This new pilot offers customers another way to reduce their own energy use and costs, while reducing costs for all customers.
 For every 1 MW of energy saved by customers through the program during peaks, GMP will provide $5,000 to the Vermont Foodbank, which is seeing increased requests for help during the pandemic.

-Customers enroll by filling out a form on GMP’s website to get notifications about predicted energy peaks.
+Customers enroll by filling out a sign-up form on GMP’s website to get notifications about predicted energy peaks.
 Then, customers can take steps that work for them to reduce their own energy use.
 Some common ways to reduce power use include:

 - Waiting until after the peak to use the dishwasher